 All organisms evolve.

-Thanks to natural variation in anatomical, physiological and behavioural characteristics generated through genetic mutation and drift, individuals acquire new attributes that may be a benefit or a hindrance.
+The ancestors of the dodo each varied in anatomical, physiological and behavioural attributes generated through genetic mutation and drift.
+Some of these attributes were a benefit, and some were a hindrance.
 Benefits we call an adaptation to the environmental conditions in which that organism finds itself that gives the individual a better chance of survival, growth, and reproduction.
 Indeed, a benefit in evolutionary terms only occurs if the individual successfully reproduces.

 How much help future generations get from a mutation depends on the environmental conditions and if those conditions are stable relative to the benefits the new attribute brings.

 Suppose a tree species evolves a mutation that allows seedlings to survive longer when the soil is dry.
 This might be a considerable benefit if the climate is warming and the soil drying out faster between rain events.
-A mutation for more robust seedlings allows for regeneration and buys some time for future generations to track habitat change as warmer, drier conditions spread across the landscape.
+A mutation for more robust seedlings allows for regeneration and buys some time for future generations of the tree to track habitat change as warmer, drier conditions spread across the landscape.

-If the climate changes to be colder and wetter the mutation may have no effect at all or even be a disadvantage.
+If the climate changes to colder and wetter, the mutation may have no effect or even be a disadvantage.

 When does extinction occur?

 Extinction happens when the last individuals of a species can no longer reproduce unaided.
 The last lone rhino without a mate might persist for a few decades, and then the species is extinct.

 Failure to reproduce comes about through